dillo-browser/dillo/doc/install.md

 ## Dpi programs

 These are installed by `make install`.
-If you don't have root access, copy "dillo" and "dpid" to some directory in your path and install the dpis by running `./install-dpi-local` from the top directory (they will be installed under ~/.dillo).
+If you don't have root access, copy "dpi" and "dpid" to some directory in your path and install the dpis by running `./install-dpi-local` from the top directory (they will be installed under ~/.dillo).